U.S. House panel seeks to advance bill to ban assault-style rifles

 By Richard Cowan

-WASHINGTON, July 20 (Reuters) - A Democratic-controlled U.S. House of Representatives panel on Wednesday was set to advance a bill banning assault-style rifles such as those used in recent mass shootings, and another bill that would allow lawsuits against firearms manufacturers.
+WASHINGTON, July 20 (Reuters) - A Democratic-controlled U.S. House of Representatives panel on Wednesday began debating legislation to ban certain assault-style rifles such as those used in recent mass shootings, and another bill allowing lawsuits against firearms manufacturers.

-The bill faces slim odds in the Senate, where it would need at least 10 Republicans allowing the measure to be brought up for debate.
+The bills face slim odds in the Senate, where they would need at least 10 Republicans allowing them to be brought up for debate.
 Republicans in the past have rejected similar bills, citing the Second Amendment of the U.S. Constitution dealing with the right to bear arms.

-The House Judiciary Committee, emboldened by growing public outrage over the criminal use of the rapid-fire weapons and approval last month of a limited gun control bill, has scheduled a 10 a.m.
-ET (1400 GMT) work session to approve the twin measures.
+The House Judiciary Committee, emboldened by growing public outrage over the criminal use of the rapid-fire weapons and approval last month of a limited gun control bill, was expected to vote on both measures, advancing them toward debate by the full House.

+"Will our Republican colleagues choose to defend the weapons of choice for mass murderers?"
+Committee Chairman Jerrold Nadler, asked, expressing frustration over a series of gun control measures sought by Democrats that were blocked by congressional Republicans.

+Representative Jim Jordan, the senior Republican on the Judiciary Committee, replied that the Democrats' ban would make "millions of guns in the homes of law-abiding citizens" illegal.
+He advised Democrats to instead seek a repeal of the Constitution's Second Amendment, an arduous process all but certain to fail.

 These were only the latest in a long string of mass shootings that have killed hundreds of Americans.